CS340-21/MergeSortMusic/README.md

 Node.js packages used in the project:

+- React - A JavaScript library for building user interfaces
+- React Router - A collection of navigational components that compose declaratively with your application.
+- Material-UI - A popular React UI framework.
 - Babel - A JavaScript compiler.
-- Material-UI - A popular React UI framework.
 - webpack - A module bundler.
-- clsx - A tiny utility for constructing className strings conditionally.
-- React - A JavaScript library for building user interfaces
-- React Router - A collection of navigational components that compose declaratively with your application.

 ## Installation